noi-techpark/mail-dispatcher/README.md

 When hosted zones are created from scratch on Route53 and the nameserver configuration is not automatically managed and updated, the nameserver hostnames are printed out on the console.

 Attention: All unlisted domains will be deleted from Mailgun

+### mail-dispatcher routes

+Reset all routes at Mailgun.
+All existing routes are deleted (if config.debug != true && config.forceRouteDeletion == true) and regenerated based on the current configuration.
+All other settings/configurations remain untouched.

+Quick way to correct discrepancies between existing routes and configuration without having to provoke a complete reset of the entire setup.
+Can and should be used once/manually if required.

+Attention: This software does not support pagination at Mailgun and the hard cap for routes is 1000.
+This should be sufficient for the application usecase.
+If more than 1000 routes are configured, discrepancies may occur.
+In this case, routes may be created twice.

 ### mail-dispatcher clean